tgirke/rcf/pages/manuals/manuals_linux-cluster_security.md

 * /dev/shm/ - This location is in RAM, so it does not exist at rest (ensure proper ACLs)
 * /secure - This location is encrypted at rest with AES 256 key length (ensure proper ACLs)
-* /usr/tmp/$USER/unencrypted - This location is managed by the individual $USER (gocryptfs) and is password protected
+* /run/user/$EUID/unencrypted - This location is manually managed, and should be created for access to unencrypted files.

 It is also possible to encrypt your files with GPG ([GPG Example](https://kb.iu.edu/d/awio)), before they are transferred.